 OpenSSH has an option called

 ControlMaster that enables the sharing of multiple sessions over a single network connection.
-This means that you can connect to Odyssey once, enter your password and PASSCODE, and have all other subsequent
+This means that you can connect to Odyssey once, enter your password and Verification code, and have all other subsequent

 ssh sessions (including